People

 I am a barrister and solicitor with over 18 years of legal experience.

-I earned a Bachelor of Arts in Psychology and Sociology from the University of Auckland in 2003, followed by a Bachelor of Laws in 2006.
+I obtained a Bachelor of Arts in Psychology and Sociology from the University of Auckland in 2003, followed by a Bachelor of Laws in 2006.

 My legal career began at the corporate law firm MinterEllisonRuddWatts.
-However, by 2009, I felt drawn to a more client-focused practice and joined my father, Chris Reid, in his well-established criminal law firm.
-Working alongside him was an invaluable opportunity to learn from his extensive experience.
+However, by 2009, I felt drawn to a more hands-on, client-facing role and joined my father, Chris Reid, in his well-established criminal law practice.
+Working alongside him provided invaluable experience engaging directly with clients and appearing in court, while learning from his extensive expertise.

 In 2011, I became the principal of the practice, with Chris continuing in a part-time consultancy role.

-Beyond my legal practice, I regularly present seminars on drink driving and traffic law, including for the Auckland District Law Society* and Legalwise.
-I’m also instructed by other lawyers to provide written legal opinions or appear in court on their behalf.
+Beyond my legal practice, I am frequently invited to present seminars on drink driving and traffic law, including for Legalwise Seminars and the Law Association (previously the Auckland District Law Society).

-Outside of work, I enjoy spending time with my 13-year-old daughter and our ever-growing collection of pets!
+Outside of work, I enjoy spending time with my daughter and our ever-growing collection of pets!

 For many years, I worked closely with Sir Peter Williams QC on a number of high-profile cases.
 One particularly memorable case involved defending a police officer wrongly accused of rape and perverting the course of justice.
-The corrupt senior officer who had brought the charges refused to testify, unwilling to face cross-examination by the great Peter Williams QC.
-The officer Peter and I represented was acquitted of all charges, while the senior officer who who initiated the false prosecution was later imprisoned.
+The corrupt senior officer who had brought the charges refused to give evidence, unwilling to face cross-examination by the great Peter Williams QC.
+The police officer Peter and I represented was acquitted of all charges, while the senior officer who initiated the false prosecution was later imprisoned.

 Alongside my criminal law practice, I’ve become widely recognised as an authority in drink driving and traffic law.
 I was a long-standing presenter at New Zealand Law Society and LexisNexis seminars, and I’ve contributed to shaping key legal developments.
 One of my most significant cases was Attorney-General v Ōtāhuhu District Court and Brown {2001} 3 NZLR 740, which I argued in the Court of Appeal alongside Grant Illingworth KC.
 The outcome led to important changes in drink driving law, including a requirement for all evidential breath testing devices to have certificates of compliance.
 It also confirmed a motorist’s right to request a blood test, regardless of the result of their evidential breath test.